Click here for the companion R script for this lecture.

 A simple binomial distribution example can illustrate Bayes factors quite nicely.

-Imagine we conduct a tadpole experiment where we are interested in estimating the mortality rate of some treatment, on the basis of the number of dead tadpoles observed out of 10 in a tank.
+Imagine we conduct a tadpole experiment where we are interested in estimating the mortality rate p due to a pesticide, on the basis of the number of dead tadpoles observed out of 10 in a treated tank.
 We are interested in comparing a simple model where p is fixed at 0.5 (a ‘point null’ model) with a more complex model where p is a free parameter estimated from data.
+That is, we are testing the hypothesis that p is different from 50%.

 First let’s look at the simple model.